 - Line 9: Exempt interest received on direct U.S. Government obligations (see Title 35, Part III, Subpart 02, Chapter 04 of the Miss.
 Admin.
 Code on what constitutes a direct obligation) is not taxable to Mississippi.
-Enter the amount of such interest reported as income on Form 1120, net of expenses. - Line 10: Enter the amount of wage expense that was not deducted on Form 1120 because a federal tax credit was taken in lieu of an expense. - Line 11: Enter the income/loss from a partnership or other flow- through entity.
-Flow-through entity income is allocated based on the source as determined in the hands of the flow-through entity rather than the owner. - Line 12: Multistate construction contractors and producers of mineral or natural resource products must use direct accounting (Form 83-124) to report the income from these lines of business.
+Enter the amount of such interest reported as income on Form 1120, net of expenses. - Line 10: Enter the amount of wage expense that was not deducted on Form 1120 because a federal tax credit was taken in lieu of an expense. - Line 3: Enter the amount of interest on obligations of states

+- Line 11: Enter the income/loss from a partnership or other flow- through entity.
+Flow-through entity income is allocated based on the source as determined in the hands of the flow-through entity rather than the owner. - Line 12: Multistate construction contractors and producers of mineral or natural resource products mustuse direct accounting (Form 83-124) to report the income from these lines of business.
 Enter the income (net of expenses) from these lines of business as reported on federal Form 1120.